 - Full-day Kindergarten is offered to all students.

-- A PreK program for three- and four-year-olds, operated by the LaPorte County Family YMCA and Imagination Station, serves students at six elementary schools.
+- A PreK program for three- and four-year-olds, operated by the LaPorte County Family YMCA and Imagination Station, serves students on-site at three schools.

-- Gifted and Talented Centers are located at three elementary buildings (Springfield, Knapp, and Joy) serving GT students in a multi-age classroom setting.
-Middle schools also offer services for GT students.
+- High-Ability Centers are located at three elementary buildings (Springfield, Knapp, and Joy) serving high-ability students in a multi-age classroom setting.
+Middle schools also offer services for high-ability students.

 - Middle Schools are theme-based, offering a solid foundation in core subjects through a special curricular focus.
-Barker centers on Science, Technology, Engineering and Math (STEM); Elston is a Center for Cultural Arts; and Krueger centers on Environmental Science.
+Barker centers on Science, Technology, Engineering and Math (STEM) and Krueger centers on Environmental Science.

-- Michigan City High School (approximately 1,800 students) is accredited by the North Central Association.
-Many dual-credit and AP courses are offered, and a Freshman Academy serves students in need of extra support.
-Interdisciplinary Co-Operative Education, Project Lead the Way Engineering, and four Foreign Languages are among the diverse course options available to students.
+- Michigan City High School (approximately 1,600 students) is accredited by the AdvancEd.
+Many dual-credit and AP courses are offered as part of an Honors College program, an Early College program serves middle tier/first-generation students, and a "P.A.C.K Academy" assists students in need of extra support.
+Project Lead the Way Engineering, a robust music and visual Arts program, and four Foreign Languages are among the diverse course options available to students.

 - All students (Pre-K through 12) adhere to a "Dress for Success" dress code.
 Goals of the “Dress for Success” program include building school spirit, emphasizing academics, and fostering a sense of pride among students.

-- An Adult Basic Education program provides individualized instruction, credit recovery, and GED test preparation at several sites.
+- An Adult Basic Education program provides individualized instruction, credit recovery, and TASC test preparation at several sites.

 - La Porte County Career and Technical Education, housed at the A. K. Smith Center, serves students from six high schools in the region.
-Areas of study include automotive technology, health careers, early childhood education, welding, culinary science, cosmetology, construction, advanced manufacturing, electronics/computer repair, and criminal justice (beginning in 2013).
+Areas of study include automotive technology, health careers, early childhood education, welding, culinary science, cosmetology, construction, advanced manufacturing, electronics/computer repair, criminal justice, and fire science/EMT.

-- Numerous school and community events are held at Elston Middle School’s Performing Arts Center.
-The corporation also offers outstanding athletic facilities, including a newly renovated football stadium (Ames Field), two swimming pools, and a 7,000-capacity high school gymnasium.
+- Numerous school and community events are held at the Elston Performing Arts Center and the MCHS auditorium.
+The corporation also offers outstanding athletic facilities, including a football stadium (Ames Field), a swimming pool, and a 7,000-capacity high school gymnasium, the Wolves Den.

-- The corporation has a comprehensive instructional technology plan in place and has been recognized nationally for its innovative classroom technology.
+- The corporation has a comprehensive instructional technology plan in place and has been recognized internationally for its technology programs.
+Our district is fully 1:1, all students K-12 are issued Chromebooks or Chrome tablets for use at home and at school.

 About Our Community